 I brought a plate, bowl, glass, and utensils to keep at my desk.
 This way, I can avoid all the disposable cups, plates, and cutlery in the lunchroom.

-Carry lunches in reusable stainless containers or cloth bags.
+- Carry lunches in reusable stainless containers or cloth bags.

 A few examples of good lunch container options are:

-- PlanetBox lunch boxes
+PlanetBox lunch boxes

-- Life Without Plastic lunch sacks and stainless containers
+Life Without Plastic lunch sacks and stainless containers

-- Life Without Plastic insulated lunch bag
+Life Without Plastic insulated lunch bag

-- Eco Lunchbox containers.
+Eco Lunchbox containers.

-- LunchBots stainless snack and sandwich containers
+LunchBots stainless snack and sandwich containers

-- To-Go Ware tiffins and individual sidekick containers
+To-Go Ware tiffins and individual sidekick containers

-Choose reusable cloth sandwich/snack bags.
+- Choose reusable cloth sandwich/snack bags over plastic baggies.

 Read about the many reusable cloth lunch baggie options here.

 We save nearly all glass jars and bottles for purchasing bulk foods and for storing leftovers in the refrigerator or even the freezer.
 When we run out of jars, we store leftovers in bowls with saucers on top instead of plastic wrap.
 Bowls with saucers are great for stacking.
 We also use Anchor glass refrigerator containers to store daily portions of our homemade cat food.
 More on that below.
-The key to freezing foods in glass is not to fill the jar too full, since the food will expand inside the container.
+The key to freezing foods in glass is not to fill the jar too full since the food will expand inside the container.
 The other caveat is not to heat the glass too quickly.
 Let foods thaw at room temperature to avoid glass breakage.

 Another option for the refrigerator or freezer are the flat-topped airtight stainless steel containers from Life Without Plastic.
 Their flat top makes them easy to stack and the fact that they are airtight means food can be stored longer.
 Read about my favorite container here.

-Learn to preserve foods without plastic.
+- Learn to preserve foods without plastic.

-Avoid non-stick cookware.
+- Avoid non-stick cookware.

 Cookware coated with Teflon or other resins give off toxic perfluorochemicals when heated.
 We’ve donated all of our non-stick cookware and replaced it with stainless steel and cast iron.
 I did question whether it was better to donate these unhealthy items or to trash them.
 In the end, I figured that if someone was looking for non-stick, they’d buy it anyway whether I donated or not.

-Choose a stainless steel ice cube tray.
+- Choose stainless steel ice cube trays and Popsicle molds.

 If your old plastic ice trays have worn out, consider replacing them with stainless steel.

-If you and your children enjoy popsicles in the summertime, consider investing a stainless steel popsicle mold instead of buying packaged frozen treats or using plastic or silicone popsicle molds.
+If you and your children enjoy popsicles in the summertime, consider investing in a stainless steel popsicle mold instead of buying packaged frozen treats or using plastic or silicone popsicle molds.

 It’s easier than you might think, using only a Thermos, a pot, a thermometer, some milk, and some yogurt from a previous batch.
 (Your first batch can be store-bought.)
 See recipe and instructions here.

-Make your own soy milk.
+- Make your own soy or nut milk.

-Make your own condiments.
+- Make your own condiments.

 Most are not difficult.
 I’ve learned to make my own chocolate syrup, mayonnaise, mustard, and ketchup.
 I squeeze fresh lemon and lime juice and keep it in glass jars in the refrigerator.
-And we make our own hummus, either from dried chick peas or from the dry mix in the bulk bin at Whole Foods.
+And we make our own hummus, either from dried chickpeas or from the dry mix in the bulk bin at Whole Foods.

 While it’s true that some of these condiments can be purchased in glass containers, the homemade versions often taste better and involve less packaging waste overall.

-Make your own snacks.
+- Make your own snacks and energy bars.